 What are the policy requirements for schools to prevent and respond to bullying behavior?

 Kansas school districts must adopt a policy to prohibit bullying and must adopt and implement a plan to address bullying.
 Kansas anti-bullying laws do not specify required content of district policies or plans.

 Do Kansas anti-bullying laws and regulations include protections for specific groups?

 No. There are no specific groups listed under Kansas anti-bullying laws or regulations.

-Kansas schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Kansas schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Kansas anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?